isgasho/kita/README.md

 The toolkit is almost ready for create apps, but still have many improvements need to be done, such as accessibility texture view, web view, and so on...

+Download the prebuilt example demo here: [https://github.com/zhuah/uikit/releases/download/v0.0.1/macos_linux_windows.tgz]() As my development OS is macOS, there may some bugs on linux and windows.

-I have worked on it for almost 3 years(2.5 years fulltime).
+I have worked on it for almost 3 years.
 For some reason, i'm looking for financial support or business cooperation on this project.

 To contact me please send email to [zzhuah@outlook.com](mailto:zzhuah@outlook.com).

 # Language